RanaAbdulrhman/ShoeEcommerceWeb/README.md

-# PHP Basic Shoe Store Website
+# PHP Basic Shoe Store Website :shoe:
 This website is built as a project for the web development course at university.

-## Technologies Used
+## Technologies Used :triangular_ruler:
 - HTML
 - CSS
 - JavaScript